Jack Whitehall: Television and radio career

 In July 2011, Whitehall appeared alongside Lorraine Kelly on the Channel 4 show King Of..., presented by Claudia Winkleman.
 In July 2011, he made a sixth appearance on Mock the Week, and he appeared on the British version of The Marriage Ref with Jack Dee and Katherine Kelly.
 He was a guest on the Channel 4 show Chris Moyles' Quiz Night, presented by BBC Radio 1 DJ Chris Moyles, and in September made his second appearance on Would I Lie to You?
 Whitehall made his acting début in the Channel 4 comedy drama Fresh Meat, from the creators of Peep Show.
 In the series, Whitehall plays the role of J.P., a public school boy who failed to get into a "proper" university.
 The first series, in which he co-stars alongside Joe Thomas, ran until November 2011 and received critical acclaim.
 A second, third and fourth series aired on Channel 4 in the UK.
 In September, he and his father Michael appeared on The Million Pound Drop Live, presented by Davina McCall.
 On 30 November it was announced he would write and star in new BBC Three comedy Bad Education.

 He landed a six-part entertainment series on Channel 4, called Hit The Road Jack, which started airing on 20 March 2012, following Whitehall on a comedy tour of the country.
 He became a regular panellist for the fifth series of A League of Their Own on Sky1 in 2012.

-In 2012, Whitehall starred in a self-penned comedy drama series Bad Education on BBC Three, which began on 14 August, in which he plays Alfie, a teacher who is "the worst teacher ever to grace the British education system and is a bigger kid than the kids he teaches".
+In 2012, Whitehall starred in a self-penned sitcom Bad Education on BBC Three, which began on 14 August, in which he plays Alfie, a teacher who is "the worst teacher ever to grace the British education system and is a bigger kid than the kids he teaches".
 The series also stars Mathew Horne as Fraser, the headmaster, Sarah Solemani as Miss Gulliver, the biology teacher, and Michelle Gomez as Miss Pickwell, the deputy head.
 Whithall co-wrote and starred in the 2015 Bad Education Movie and returned for the 2022 reunion special.

-On 30 November 2012, Whitehall was guest chairman of Have I Got News for You (season 44, broadcast 7).
+On 30 November 2012, Whitehall was guest host of Have I Got News for You (season 44, broadcast 7).
 On 3 January 2013, he promoted his first DVD in an interview with Mark Lawson on BBC Radio 4's Front Row.
 On 24 November 2013 he acted in the Old Vic's charity gala '24 Hour Plays', where a series of ten-minute plays are written, rehearsed and performed within 24 hours.
 Also in 2013, Whitehall lent his voice to the Disney animated film Frozen as a troll priest named Gothi, but his lines were cut from the finished film.